Bad Data Visualization Examples – Don’t make these 5 mistakes!

 - Instead of cluttering all information in one chart, it’s best to divide it into multiple charts, which together will tell the story to the viewer.

-From the above bad data visualization examples, now that you know the mistakes to avoid, your dashboards are sure to be more impactful.
-It’s also advisable to keep your audience in mind when building a dashboard.
+Keeping in mind the above data visualization bad examples, your future dashboards are sure to be more error-free & impactful.
+And as a piece of basic core advice, always keep your audience in mind when building visualizations for them.